solara.associates · the trust layer for agents

 One identity standard every agent speaks.

 SYNTHERA gives every agent a VAID – a verifiable agent identity.
 Think of it like a passport bound to an action.
 It says who the agent is, what it's allowed to do, and who issued it.
-Any other party can check that passport instantly, without trusting the agent's own claim and without a prior relationship.
+Every action it takes carries a proof any other party can check with the signer's public key – without trusting the agent's own claim, and without a prior relationship.

 01